BoundaryValueDiffEqFIRK

 Radau IIA methods

-• RadauIIa1: 1 stage Radau IIA method, with defect control adaptivity
+• RadauIIa1: 1 stage Radau IIA method, without defect control adaptivity

 • RadauIIa2: 2 stage Radau IIA method, with defect control adaptivity.